arbitraryrw/supersu-patcher/README.md

-# SuperSu Patcher
+# SuperSU Patcher
-SuperSu patcher, also known as SuperNu, is a utility that patches the [SuperSu](https://supersuroot.org/) binaries to evade common root detection techniques.
+SuperSU patcher, also known as SuperNU, is a utility that patches the [SuperSU](https://supersuroot.org/) binaries to evade common root detection techniques.
 This is done by simply patching the `su` binaries and associated references to `nu`.

-SuperSu Patcher was tested on a OnePlus 5t using [SR5-SuperSU-v2.82-SR5-20171001224502](https://forum.xda-developers.com/apps/supersu/2014-09-02-supersu-v2-05-t2868133), steps to root can be found [here](https://forums.oneplus.com/threads/guide-oneplus-5-how-to-unlock-bootloader-flash-twrp-root-nandroid-efs-backup-and-more.548216/).
+SuperSU Patcher was tested on a OnePlus 5t using [SR5-SuperSU-v2.82-SR5-20171001224502](https://forum.xda-developers.com/apps/supersu/2014-09-02-supersu-v2-05-t2868133), steps to root can be found [here](https://forums.oneplus.com/threads/guide-oneplus-5-how-to-unlock-bootloader-flash-twrp-root-nandroid-efs-backup-and-more.548216/).
+A full write-up of this utlity can be found [here](https://nikola.dev/posts/2020-08-10/creating_a_custom_root_by_patching_supersu).

 ### Basic Usage
 Run the `run.py` python3 file and pass the SuperSU archive as a parameter as seen below: